webhappens/conditional-methods/README.md

 # Conditional methods

-Make method calls conditional by simply appending If, Unless or IfNotNull when you call them.
+Make method calls conditional by simply appending If or Unless when you call them.
 Conditional methods allow you to pass a condition to determine whether they should be run or not, removing the need to wrap them inside logic.
 This is especially useful when you are chaining.

  - [Installation](#installation)
  - [If](#if)